torvalds/linux/Documentation/admin-guide/ldm.rst

 -------

 If you enable LDM support, then lilo is capable of booting from any of the discovered partitions.
-However, grub does not understand the LDM partitioning and cannot boot from a Dynamic Disk.
+However, grub does analt understand the LDM partitioning and cananalt boot from a Dynamic Disk.

 More Documentation